informationinsecurity/Ambilight-Hyperion-WLED/README.md

 	c.
 Data wire (**Green**) goes to D4 on ESP8266

-3. Setup Raspberry pi on Raspbian (or any other linux OS)
+3. Setup Raspberry pi on Raspbian (or any other linux OS) - This is a tutorial with the tools I prefer- https://siytek.com/how-to-install-raspbian-to-sd-card-using-etcher/

 4. Install Hyperion NG on Pi - https://github.com/hyperion-project/hyperion.ng/releases